16th EASA Biennial Conference

 ISCTE-University Institute of Lisbon and ICS-Institute of Social Sciences, University of Lisbon

 The history of EASA conferences started 30 years ago in Portugal, in Coimbra, with the conference 'Anthropology and Europe'.
-Now EASA2020 is inviting you all to join in celebrating the anniversary and deliberating the present in Lisbon, at the conference New anthropological horizons in and beyond Europe.
+Now EASA2020 invites you all to join in celebrating the anniversary and deliberating the present, at the conference New anthropological horizons in and beyond Europe.

-Through a generous award from the Wenner-Gren Foundation, supplemented by EASA money, funds will be available to support delegate attendance.
-The Call for Funding will open 2 March 2020.
+Through a generous award from the Wenner-Gren Foundation, supplemented by EASA money, funds will be available to support delegate participation.
+The organisers have now contacted all applicants with the results of that call.

 ISCTE-University Institute of Lisbon and ICS-University of Lisbon are the host institutions.
 ISCTE is a research university focused on social sciences, management and technologies, and ICS is the social science research center of the University of Lisbon.
-Although distinct public universities, they share the campus of the University of Lisbon, where the conference will take place.
+Although distinct public universities, they share the campus of the University of Lisbon.

 The local committee